 As I pen these lines, beloved children of God, I feel the Spirit of God within me crying to many of you in thundering tones, “Get up, O sleeper, and rise from the dead, and Christ will give you light!”
 (Eph.
 5:14).
 Solomon said, “He who gathers in summer is a wise son, but he who sleeps during harvest is a son who causes shame” (Prov.
 10:5).
 Oh, think of how many children of God are sleeping away these precious days, when the earth’s harvest is so near, even at the door!

-The preacher’s advice from Ecclesiastes 11:6 is this: “In the morning sow your seed, and in the evening withhold not your hand, for you do not know whether will prosper, either this or that, or whether they both will be alike good.”
+The preacher’s advice from Ecclesiastes 11:6 is this: “In the morning sow your seed, and at evening, let not your hand be slack, for you do not know which will prosper, this or that, or whether both alike will be good.”
 Thank God for the few who have learned and acted upon what the preacher meant in this scripture.
 Don’t count on one sowing or planting.
 Go the extra mile and sow your seed in both the morning and the evening because it is unlikely that both will fail.
 It may be that both will succeed.

 At times, it may seem unlikely that our sowing the good word of God will avail anything.
 Iniquity is so rampant that it sometimes appears to be an unconquerable giant, holding captive the souls of men.
 But God has promised that His word will not return unto Him void, but “will accomplish that for which it was sent” (Isa.
 55:10–11).